varnishcache/varnish-cache/doc/sphinx/reference/vcl_var.rst

 	Readable from: backend

 	Writable from: backend

-	The time in seconds to wait for the first byte from the backend.
+	The time in seconds to wait getting the first byte back from the backend.
 Not available in pipe mode.

 bereq.between_bytes_timeout